 Stopping for lunch in Kutchan, we savour the local specialty of Udon noodles made with potatoes grown in the area.
 After filling up, we leave for our final destination Yoichi, on the Sea of Japan.

 After another scenic climb, we stop at the small farming village of Akaigawa for a break before attacking the last hill.
 Alternatively, you can part from your bike and travel in the van for 30mins to finish.

 In Yoichi, we celebrate finishing our ride at the Nikka Whisky Distillery, founded in 1934 by Masataka Taketsuru, the first Japanese person to serve as an apprentice whisky maker in Scotland.
 We leave Yoichi by train for Otaru, the historic port town on the Sea of Japan.

 – Breakfast, Dinner

-– Hotel in Yoichi
+– Hotel in Otaru

 – 55-78 km / 34-48 miles

 Our tour finishes after breakfast today.
 We recommend that you explore by foot the town of Otaru, which is renowned for its nostalgic, old-fashioned atmosphere, enhanced by its architecture and the famous canal.
 From Otaru to Sapporo is another half an hour train ride and the same train goes all the way to New Chitose Airport (CTS).

 Please note that the route on the map doesn’t indicate the actual cycling routes.